Emyrk/nampower/EVENTS.md

 ```

 ### Buff/Debuff Events
-New events fire whenever a buff or debuff is added or removed on you or any other unit that the client tracks.
+New events fire whenever a buff/buff stack or debuff/debuff stack is added or removed on you or any other unit that the client tracks.

 Events:
 ```